claraalabert/claraalabert/README.md

 <pre>

-"talk is cheap, show me the code."
+"talk is cheap, show me the code"
 -Linus Torvalds (creator of Linux OS)
 </pre>